saytoonz/Noteify/README.md

 All of your notes automatically synced to the Cloud.
 Sign in and see your notes instantly.
 Powered by Google Firebase and the Google Cloud Platform.

+Share, Connect & Manage

+Share notes with the click of a button by importing email addresses from your Contacts.
+The recipient is automatically notified via email and device-to-device push notifications.

+Share via WhatsApp

+Instantly share notes or grocery lists via WhatsApp.

 Themes

 Quickly switch between light and dark themes with the flick of a switch.